sadesyllas/kube-minion/README.md

 ## Configuration

+To see the available command line options, use `kube-minion -h`.

+The `--dashboard-port` command line parameter sets the port on which to expose the [Kubernetes](https://kubernetes.io/) dashboard load balancer service.

-The application can be configured with an initialization file.
+Additionally, the application can be configured with an initialization file.

 This file is a JSON file for which, a [schema](https://raw.githubusercontent.com/sadesyllas/kube-minion/main/kube-minion.schema.json)